Ministry of Finance (Spain): Tax reform

+During the reign of Isabella II the peseta began to gain importance, but it was not until her overthrow in 1868 that the provisional government made it legal tender.

 The unstoppable constitutionalist process that took place during the reign of Isabella II imperatively needed a sound public finances as a basic instrument to create wealth and provide political stability to the rising bourgeoisie.
 With the rise to power of the moderate party took place the tax reform of 1845, due to the decided personal push of the Secretary of State and the Dispatch of the Treasury, Alejandro Mon.
 This tax reform meant the end of the complex tax system of the Ancien Régime through a strong simplification that for the first time gave importance to direct taxes and reduced indirect taxes, a reform that today is considered the beginning of the modern Treasury.
 It was also at this time that the Ministry acquired the current name.

 The minister Mon reform implied a new organic structure, to adapt its machinery to the new circumstances.
 It also involved the transfer of the Department to its current headquarters: the building of the Real Casa de la Aduana.
 This responded to the need to centralize and group in the same place both the Secretariat and the Directorates-General for Taxes and the Treasury, which, as noted above, enjoyed a high degree of autonomy from the Ministry.